gmetais/unusedjs/README.md

-# UnusedJSProxy

 There are already several tools that tell you the percent of unused **CSS** on a webpage.
-But what about **JS**?

-Well this tool does the same for JS.
+But what about unused **JS**?
+Well this tool does it for JS.

 It is a browser proxy written in NodeJS.

 ## How does it work ?

 1. The proxy intercepts incoming javascript files.
-2. The each script is instrumented on the fly by a test coverage tool ([https://github.com/gotwarlost/istanbul](Istanbul)).
+2. The each script is instrumented on the fly by a test coverage tool ([Istanbul](https://github.com/gotwarlost/istanbul)).
 3. When the script executes on the page, coverage metrics are collected in the background.